kyohei-dan/accessibility-template-app/wp/wp-content/plugins/simple-ai-support/readme.txt

 == Installation ==

 1. From the WP admin panel, click “Plugins” -> “Add new”.
-2. In the browser input box, type “SIMPLE GPT SUPPORT”.
+2. In the browser input box, type “SIMPLE AI SUPPORT”.
-3. Select the “SIMPLE GPT SUPPORT” plugin and click “Install”.
+3. Select the “SIMPLE AI SUPPORT” plugin and click “Install”.
 4. Activate the plugin.

 == Frequently Asked Questions ==